mesterbanana/Healthcare-Application/README.md

-#Apllication is protected by license
+Application is protected by a license